GeoTechUVigo/IMO-dataset/README.md

 This script needs as input variables the orthoimage and the manual labels as tif files, the path of the output folder and the common filename for the images created.

-The second script uses that dataset to train a convolutional neural network.
+The second script (**CNN_with_labels_example**) uses that dataset to train a convolutional neural network.
 It needs the path of the folders containing the training and test data.

 ## Data
 The dataset created with this repository can be found in [Zenodo](https://zenodo.org/records/14185867).
 If you use it, please cite it as: